BigPolarBear1/factorization/README.md

 Anyway... it would be very similar to the uploaded PoC I guess.
 So I guess it wasn't too far off.
 Just need to improve some things.

 God damnit man.
 This bloating, its like for months now.
 And I feel like its getting worse.
 Maybe I got like heavy metal poisoning or something.
 Maybe some fucking transphobe put mercury in my food or some shit.
 There's a lot of sick people in this world who would do that type of stuff.

+Whatever, even if people try to attack my health, because obviously ruining the rest of my life hasn't stopped me, I'll find a way.
+I will succeed through determination alone.
+I am a polar bear.
+The hunt never stops for as long as my heart beats.
+You'll have to kill me to stop me.
+But ofcourse, you're all weaklings and you stand no chance against me.